 - “Geotagging” allows users to note where they are located in a Smart Phone photo.

 - Understanding Mobile Apps

 - Cell Phone Resources for Schools

-Cyberbullying involves the use of technologies to display behavior that harms another.
-Through email, instant messaging, text messaging and social networking sites, hurtful messages can be posted and shared.
+Cyberbullying involves the use of technologies to display behavior that harms another through email, instant messaging, text messaging and social networking sites, so that hurtful messages can be posted and shared.

 - Do not respond or retaliate to inappropriate communication.

 - Save the messages and note the date and time.

 - Utilize the blocking feature in social networking sites, email or instant messaging.
 This will keep unwanted correspondence from occurring again.